Success was supposed to feel different.

 Addicted to velocity.
 Rest feels like regression.
 Stillness registers as threat.
 The pace that got you here keeps you trapped.

 These patterns don't stay at work.
 They run through how you measure yourself, spend your time, and build your life.
-Recognition is the first step toward freedom.

 Go Deeper